smithlabcode/ribotricer/README.rst

 Installing dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~
-We will create a searate envirnoment inside conda for running `riboraptor`.
-The enrironment name is also `riboraptor`.
+We will create a searate environment inside conda for running `riboraptor`.
+The environment name is also `riboraptor`.
 If you already have a conda environment named `riboraptor`, you can delete it by running:

 .. code-block:: bash